WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 ```
 In case `foo` throws, `delegate 1` here delegates the exception handling to the
 caller, i.e., the exception escapes the current function.
 If the immediate is
-greater than the number of block nesting including the implicit function-level
+greater than or equal to the number of block nesting including the implicit
-block, it is a validation failure.
+function-level block, it is a validation failure.
+In this example, any number
+equal to or greater than 2 is now allowed.

 The below is an example that includes all the cases explained.
 The numbers
 within `()` after `delegate`s are the label operands in immediate values.